The Dangers Of Alcohol Abuse

 - Drinking alcohol while pregnant can cause low birth weight and intrauterine growth retardation, which increase the risk of infection, feeding problems and long-term developmental issues.

-Alcohol is the No. 1 drug of choice for American teens, with abusers 7.5 times more likely to use illicit drugs.
+Alcohol is the No. 1 drug of choice for American teens, especially underage college freshman, with alcohol abuse being 7.5 times more than the abuse of illicit drugs.
 Alcohol-related vehicle crashes are the top cause of death for teens in the U.S. Teen in-store alcohol purchases consist of 47.7 percent beer, 39.7 percent wine and 12.6 percent hard liquor.

-Binge, heavy and current drinking within a one-month period is higher for males than females ages 12 to 20.
+All stats about binge drinking, heavy and current drinking, within a one-month period is higher for males than females ages 12 to 20.
 Twenty-one percent of the males binge drank, 7 percent drank heavily and 28 percent said they currently drank.
 Sixteen percent of the females binge-drink, 4 percent drank heavily and 27 percent currently drank.

 Alcohol’s psychiatric effects, injuries and other problems kill 85,000 people each year.
 Excessive drinking adds an annual $35 billion to U.S. health care coverage costs.
 Drinkers spending $15 per day on alcohol end up spending about $5,500 per year.
 Three million violent crimes each year are thought to have perpetrators who had been drinking.
 Two-thirds of those crimes are simple assaults.

 With 20 liters of alcohol consumed per day, Americans over age 15 lead many other countries for liters per capita.
-Other countries, in descending order of 19 to 10 liters, are New Zealand, Greece, Finland, South Korea, Netherlands, Australia, Germany, Belgium, Switzerland and Austria.
-Alcoholism is a major concern, and alcohol rehab facilities can help heavy drinkers find their way past drinking.
+Other countries, in descending order of 19 to 10 liters, are: